Conversational Intelligence

 This is the second in the series from my Pecha Kucha presentation for our SLA Competitive Intelligence tournament.
 In the first I described life as a competitive intelligence professional back in 1985.

-This will focus on maximizing your ROI (return on investment) while providing competitive analysis.
+This will focus on maximizing your ROI (return on investment) while providing market intelligence.
 You want to prove your worth as soon as you can.
 First you must find out what is missing that you CAN PROVIDE ETHICALLY!
 We conduct interviews with those who fund our competitive intelligence initiatives, as well as those we know will ultimately be great sources of CI (CI sources and users will often be the same people, but not always).

 I was fortunate in that I came from field Sales, so I knew sales intelligence was an area where I could improve our company’s ROI by helping them win more deals.
 I had a good idea how I could help without interviewing anyone, since I knew what we were missing.
 We didn’t have regional detail on how to win against specific competitors.
 We just had a global outlook on the competition, and this was too broad to be useful.
 In addition, people in Sales didn’t know each other, so I could connect individuals who were combating the same competitor, and let them strategize together.
 Then I could share their success story so others could take advantage and win more deals.
 This would pump up the sales force, so they would share even more with me, since they liked this kind of publicity.